danielabar/meblog/src/markdown/debug-github-action.md

 ## Conclusion

 If you get stuck on a Github Action workflow not running as you would expect, try adding the [tmate](https://github.com/mxschmitt/action-tmate) action to your workflow file, ssh to the runner machine, and see what you can find.
 Remember to remove the debug step when the issue has been resolved.

+## Related Content

+The following includes Amazon affiliate links:

+Working on a large legacy code base?
+This book [Working Effectively with Legacy Code](https://amzn.to/3accwHF) is a must read.

+Looking to level up on Rails 6?
+You might like this book: [Agile Web Development with Rails 6](https://amzn.to/3wS8GNA).